-In honour of Black History Month 2019, the RCN Library and Archives team has launched an online exhibition sharing the stories of black and minority ethnic (BAME) nurses from decades past
+In recognition of the incredible diversity of our nursing workforce, the RCN Library and Archive shares stories from black, Asian and minority ethnic (BAME) nurses from decades past

-Last year was the 70th anniversary of the NHS and of Empire Windrush, the ship that brought many nurses from the Caribbean to work in the newly formed NHS.
+In 2018, we marked the 70th anniversary of the NHS and of Empire Windrush, the ship that brought many nurses from the Caribbean to work in the newly formed NHS.
 Nursing staff have also come to the UK from India, Nigeria, the Philippines and more, to study, train and work.

 The RCN Library and Archive team delved back though its collections and found many interesting photographs, stories and artefacts – not only of the Windrush nurses, but of BAME nurses who arrived at different times and from different countries.

 Within the collection are letters and snippets of stories from BAME nursing staff.
 In the wider archive, there are also many amazing photographs of nurses from the 1950s, 60s and 70s – attending training at the RCN, working at hospitals around the UK and socialising with one another.
 Many of the subjects of the photos, however, are unnamed.

 “It’s lovely to see, but we don’t know very much about them,” says Raz Akram from the RCN Library and Archive team.
 “If people see this, they might know who the person is.
 They might be able to fill our catalogues with information or donate items from the same nurses.”

-The heart of the online exhibition is the oral histories – recorded interviews with inspirational nurses.
+The RCN archive also contains oral histories – recorded interviews with inspirational nurses.
 “Our oral histories are very moving,” says Raz.
 “Personal stories really resonate and it's always important for people to tell their stories themselves.”

 Voices from the archive